Just Eat: Ireland

 Just Eat Ireland launched in April 2008.
-In November, Just Eat acquired 250 restaurants from Eatcity.ie.
+In November 2014, Just Eat acquired 250 restaurants from Eatcity.ie.
 Just Eat Ireland recently commissioned economic consultants DKM to carry out research on the Irish restaurant industry and found that nearly €1.5bn was spent on takeaway/delivered food by Irish consumers in 2015.
-DKM said that takeaway services currently account for 57% of restaurant sales and the sector is likely to grow by 17% in the next four years.
+DKM said in 2016 that takeaway services accounted for 57% of restaurant sales, and that the sector was likely to grow by 17% in the next four years.
+In 2023, Just Eat reported that Irish consumers were spending approximately €2.2 billion annually on takeaway/delivered food, indicating a significant increase from the €1.5 billion spent in 2015.

 North America

 Just Eat entered into the North American market in July 2009, bolstering its Canadian operations with the acquisition of YummyWeb (Vancouver) in April 2011, GrubCanada (Ontario) in October 2011 and OrderIt.ca in July 2015.
 In December 2016, Just Eat acquired SkipTheDishes for an initial, C$110 million.
 A further cash amount of up to C$90 million may also be payable, subject to certain financial targets being met in 2018 and 2019.
 Just Eat's existing Canadian operations were subsequently folded into the SkipTheDishes brand.

 SkipTheDishes operates a food delivery service that allows customers to order from a variety of local and national chain restaurants using the SkipTheDishes website or mobile phone app.
 The service is widely available across most larger centres in every province in Canada.
 Skip was present in a limited number of American cities including St. Louis, Omaha, Buffalo, Cleveland, Columbus, and Cincinnati, but exited the US market in 2019.
-SkipTheDishes is headquartered in Winnipeg, Manitoba.
+SkipTheDishes is headquartered in Winnipeg, Manitoba, Canada.

 India

 Just Eat India was founded on 26 July 2006, as HungryBangalore, by Ritesh Dwivedy.
 In August 2008, HungryBangalore was renamed as HungryZone.
 HungryZone received a first round of funding raised from the Indian Angel Network.
 On 17 January 2011, HungryZone announced a partnership with Just Eat.
-Just-Eat bought a 60% stake in HungryZone.
+Just Eat bought a 60% stake in HungryZone.
 Just Eat disposed of its shares in its India business in January 2015.

 Investment

 In July 2009, Just Eat received their first Series A investment funding.
 Index Ventures and Venrex Capital invested £10.5 million into Just Eat Holdings Ltd. The new investment capital enabled Just Eat to increase their expansion into other markets and further develop the business.
 In March 2011 a second round of investment saw two leading US venture capitalists, Greylock Partners and Redpoint Ventures invest £30 million.
-Greylock Partners have previously invested in Facebook, LinkedIn and Wonga.
-In April 2012, a third round of investment saw Vitruvian Partners and existing backers, Index Ventures, Greylock Partners and Redpoint Ventures, invest a further £40 million in Just Eat Holdings Ltd.
+Greylock Partners had previously invested in Facebook, LinkedIn and Wonga.
+In April 2012, a third round of investment saw Vitruvian Partners and existing backers Index Ventures, Greylock Partners and Redpoint Ventures invest a further £40 million in Just Eat Holdings Ltd.

-In January 2019, the company bought Flyt, the startup with software for restaurants and food suppliers.
-The acquisition cost £22 million.
+In January 2019, the company bought Flyt, the startup with software for restaurants and food suppliers, for £22 million.

 Branding

-In 2016, Just Eat UK rebranded (including a new logo) by tweaking their branding completely, with a vision to "create the world’s greatest food community".
+In 2016, Just Eat UK rebranded (including a new logo).